You are here

 Given the COVID-19 pandemic, we have decided to move our events online.

-In Trinity Term 2020, we will meet digitally via Microsoft Teams on Mondays of even weeks (week 2: 4 May, week 4: 18 May, week 6: 1 June, week 8: 15 June) at 1pm-2pm.
-The Week 4 Discussion Group will coincide with an Oxford Translation Day event, Parwana Fayyaz's poetry reading.
+In Michaelmas Term 2020, we will meet digitally via Microsoft Teams on Mondays of even weeks (week 2, week 4, week 6, week 8) at 1pm-2pm.

 Registrations are now open for the following events: